 © Johan Persson

 British soprano Katherine Crompton studied at the National Opera Studio, having previously graduated from the Royal College of Music International Opera School where she was the Independent Opera Scholar.
 Katherine was the winner of the Harriet Cohen Memorial Prize, the McCullough Prize for Opera and the Miriam Licette Prize.
 She was also the recipient of a Tutton Award, a Susan Chilcott Award and is a former Britten-Pears Young Artist.

-Katherine has since appeared as a soloist at many opera houses throughout Europe including Opéra Royal de Wallonie Liege, Teatro Niccolini Firenze, Opéra d’Avignon, Opéra de Rennes, Opéra de Massy and the Montepulciano Festival.
+Katherine has appeared as a soloist at many opera houses throughout Europe including Opéra Royal de Wallonie Liege, Teatro Niccolini Firenze, Opéra d’Avignon, Opéra de Rennes, Opéra de Massy and the Montepulciano Festival.
 In the UK she has sung roles for Garsington Opera, Longborough Festival Opera, Independent Opera and covered major roles for Glyndebourne and Scottish Opera.
 She has also appeared at the Aldeburgh Festival, Festival d’Ambronay, Festival de La Chaise-Dieu and London Handel Festival.

 Her operatic repertoire includes many Handel roles including Galatea, Beauty, Esilena, Clomiri, Costanza and Merab.
 Other roles include First Lady, Belinda, Poppea, Pamina, Fiordilgi, Metella and Mařenka.
-She has worked with conductors including Christian Curnyn, Richard Egarr, Laurence Cummings, Anthony Negus, Roland Böer and has sung with the Trondheim Symphony Orchestra, City of London Sinfonia, La Nuova Musica, Le Banquet Céleste, The Hanover Band, The Instruments of Time and Truth, and the Irish Baroque Orchestra.
+She has worked with conductors including Christian Curnyn, Richard Egarr, Laurence Cummings, Anthony Negus. and Roland Böer.
+She has sung with the Trondheim Symphony Orchestra, City of London Sinfonia, La Nuova Musica, Le Banquet Céleste, The Hanover Band, The Instruments of Time and Truth, and the Irish Baroque Orchestra.